cbmr-data/cbmr-data.github.io/esrum/_sources/services/r_troubleshooting.rst.txt

 ===========================================

-Users connecting to Esrum with X11 forwarding enabled, for example using mobaXterm with default settings, may observe the following error when running the ``install.packages``:
+Users connecting to Esrum with X11 forwarding enabled, for example using MobaXterm with default settings, may observe the following error when running the ``install.packages``:

 .. code:: console